-Sociology/Anthropology Concentration
+Sociology/Anthropology Concentration Degree Type Associate in Arts

 Sociology and Anthropology provide tools for understanding society, social and technological change, social problems, large organizations, small groups, everyday life and interactions, and the ways that social settings shape human behavior.
 Sociology and Anthropology help us understand our own lives in society as well as society in general.
 It is especially useful for students planning to work in government, law, social work, policing, politics, advertising, marketing, and similar fields.